timbomckay/5eTools/content/adventure/out-of-the-abyss/chapter-2.md

 A bioluminescent green moss that grows in warm and damp areas, ormu is particularly common near steam tunnels and vents.
 It sheds dim light in a 5-foot radius, and can be harvested, dried, and made into a phosphorescent powder or pigment.

 Also known as "the devil's mushroom," a timmask is a two-foot-tall toadstool with orange and red stripes across its beige cap.
 Uprooting or destroying a timmask causes it to expel a 15-foot-radius cloud of poisonous spores.
 Creatures in the area must succeed at a DC 14 Constitution saving throw or be poisoned.
-While poisoned in this way, the creature is under the effect of a <fetch-data type="spell">confusion</fetch-data> spell with a duration of 1 minute.
+While poisoned in this way, the creature is under the effect of a <wc-fetch type="spell">confusion</wc-fetch> spell with a duration of 1 minute.
 When the spell effect ends, the poisoned condition also ends.

 Tongue of madness is an edible fungus that looks somewhat like a large human tongue.
 A creature that eats a tongue of madness must succeed on a DC 12 Constitution saving throw or compulsively speak aloud its every thought for the next hour.
 The effect can be ended with a lesser restoration spell or similar magic.